 What is Blepharoplasty Recovery Like?

-The recovery from blepharoplasty is typically short, lasting around 10 days.
+The recovery from BLEPHAROPLASTY is typically short, lasting around 10 days.
 Some side effects that are present after surgery are swelling, bruising, and some general discomfort.
-This will be at the worst the day after surgery and diminish during the following days.
+This will be at its worst the day after surgery and diminish during the following days.
 Pain medication and cool compresses can be used to help ease any discomfort.
 Any activities that could strain the eyes should be avoided.
 After a week, you will most likely be able to return to your normal routine.

 Schedule a Consultation

 DR. PAPEL, DR. KONTIS, and DR. BROWN are board-certified surgeons in the Baltimore area.
 They have all performed many successful eyelid procedures.
 To learn more about eyelid surgery and how it could be beneficial to you, contact our team at the AESTHETIC CENTER AT WOODHOLME to SCHEDULE YOUR CONSULTATION for blepharoplasty in Baltimore.

 Dr. Ira D. Papel is certified in Head and Neck Surgery.
 Dr. Papel earned his B.A. from Johns Hopkins University and his M.D. from Boston University of Medicine.
 He completed a residency at the Johns Hopkins Hospital in Otolaryngology-Head and Neck Surgery and a fellowship at the University of California, San Francisco in Facial Plastic and Reconstructive Surgery.
 Dr. Papel is considered an international expert in rhinoplasty, revision rhinoplasty, and facial aesthetic surgery.